 The vision of the IBDP is for students to experience a versatile academic journey empathizing critical thinking.
 By exposing students to a variety of points of view, they gain confidence and are able to respond to challenges in today’s complex and unpredictable world.
 Through the IBDP, students are given a unique education that helps them develop strong academic, social, and emotional characteristics.
 As a result, IBDP graduates are well-rounded with a heightened understanding of language, culture, and globally significant issues and ideas.

 4. Internationally Oriented Education

 The IBDP works within global contexts, stimulating and increasing understanding of languages and cultural awareness.
 Participation in a global society is key to the IBDP vision, and this is a programme truly international in scope.
 The IBDP develops global-consciousness and encourages students to play leading roles in society.
 The worldwide standardization of the IBDP eases transitions from school to school for students who often change countries.

 The IBDP emphasizes academic rigor through international mindedness, thereby enabling students to develop a unique set of skills, attitudes, and perspectives to succeed at university and life beyond academics.
 IBDP students learn more efficiently and independently and are often recruited by high ranking universities from across the globe.

-Raffles American School is a candidate school for the IB diploma Programme.
-For more information on the International Baccalaureate Diploma Programme, please contact firstname.lastname@example.org
+Raffles American School is a candidate school* for the International Baccalaureate (IB) Diploma Programme. and pursuing authorization as an IB World School.

 Links to AP courses and SAT at Raffles American School: